crazoter/My-Docs/docs/manga_reviews.md

   * Comedy:       🙂😀😆😂
   * Intrigue:     🕯️
   * Storytelling: ✋😑👌
+  * Verdict:      This is really good
 ```
 * Kitsune Spirit
 ```
   * Sweetness:    🙂😊❤️💘🚑
   * Comedy:       🙂😀😆😂
   * Storytelling: ✋😑👌
+  * Verdict:      This is really good
 ```
 * Leveling Up by only Eating
 ```